Blog

 Availability and Affordability:

-GI strips are readily available in the market and are relatively affordable compared to other materials used for earthing, such as copper.
+GI strips are widely available in the market and offer a more affordable alternative to other earthing materials, such as copper.
 This makes them a cost-effective option for grounding applications, especially in large-scale installations or projects with budget constraints.

 Compatibility with Grounding Components: